ooni/probe-cli/internal/tutorial/measurex/chapter08/README.md

 ```
 ### Call LookupHTTPSSvc

-Here we perform the `LookupHostUDP` we performed in the
+Here we perform the `LookupHostUDP` we used in the
 previous chapter and then we call `LookupHTTPSvcUDP`.

 ```Go